-There are five Histograms available in the histogram panel: the YCbCr Histogram, RGB Histogram, HSV Histogram, Luma Histogram, and the H/S Scope.
+There are four Histograms available in the histogram panel: the YCbCr Histogram, RGB Histogram, HSV Histogram, and Luma Histogram.

 To set up the Luma Histogram press the Scope Config button.
 This opens the Scope Config window.
 Click on the Histogram button on the right.
 Then use the pulldown menu to select Luma.
-There are a number of options to set up the Histogram Luma:
+There are a number of options to set up the Luma Histogram: